nev12/Mobile-Phone-analysis/README.md

 Tableau: joins, charts, data visualizations

-## Results and Business Recommendatation
+## Results and Business Recommendatation:

 - OLD and AMOLED displays are associated with higher average prices compared to LCDs, and with that they are produced less, however the number of them has been rising